Workplace Hazardous Materials Information System (WHMIS) is a crucial system for ensuring worker safety when working with hazardous materials.

 Definition Provision of knowledge and understanding about WHMIS Practical application of WHMIS knowledge and skills

-Goal Provide understanding of WHMIS and controlled product hazards Provide practical knowledge and skills to work safely with hazardous materials
+Goal Provide an understanding of WHMIS and controlled product hazards Provide practical knowledge and skills to work safely with hazardous materials

-Scope Information about symbols, labels, and safety data sheets Practical application of WHMIS knowledge in the workplace
+Scope Information about whmis symbols, labels, and safety data sheets Practical application of WHMIS knowledge in the workplace

 Methods Classroom-style sessions, online modules, self-study materials Hands-on demonstrations, practical exercises, simulated scenarios